shahincsejnu/makefile-stuffs/README.md

 * Recursive Expanded Variable (`=` operator):
     - we can assign a variable value by `=` operator, ex: `CC = gcc`
+    - It is evaluated everytime the variable is encountered in the code.
-    - when you use this becareful about the concepts about assigning another variable in a variable by `=` operator, below example will show error, cause by `=` operator it works like assign right part varible value of left part varaible.
+    - when you use this be careful about the concepts about assigning another variable in a variable by `=` operator, below example will show error, cause by `=` operator it works like assign right part varible value of left part varaible.
         - ```Makefile
           CC = gcc
           CC = $(CC)